Book 8

 C) Which of these sentences are true (T) and which are false (F)?

-7. The castle was more than one thousand years old.
+4. The castle was seven hundred years old.

 Popular posts from this blog